itfanr/ros2-wiki/Alpha7-Overview.md

 Welcome to the latest release of ROS 2 software!
 We hope that you try it out and [provide feedback](#contact-us).

+## New version of Ubuntu required

+Until Alpha 6 ROS 2 was targeting Ubuntu Trusty Tahr (14.04).
+As of this Alpha ROS 2 is targeting Ubuntu Xenial Xerus (16.04) to benefit from newer versions of the compiler, CMake, Python, etc.

 ## Scope

 As the "alpha" qualifier suggests, this release of ROS 2 is far from complete.